-NRR made great strides in reducing the backlog of licensing actions by reducing the inventory of licensing actions greater than one year old from 139 in September 2014, to 11 in October 2017.
+NRR made great strides in reducing the backlog of licensing actions by reducing the inventory of licensing actions greater than one year old from 139 in September 2014 to 11 in October 2017 and 4 in March 2018.
 Through the use of strict controls and metrics, this inventory remains below 15 at any given time.
 This improvement has been possible, in large part, due to the office specific RAI-related improvements implemented over the last several years.